Ready1337/Learning-Selenium/README.md

 # Test automation using Selenium and Python

-This is a repository of my implementations for the tasks of the following course: https://stepik.org/course/575/syllabus
+This is a branch of my implementations for the tasks of the following course: https://stepik.org/course/575/syllabus

 Each <file_name>.py contains a link to the following lesson where you can find task statements